Sleep patterns are often learned as children. When we repeat these patterns over many years, they become habits.

 - You have been taking medicines for sleep without talking to your provider first

 Insomnia - sleep habits; Sleep disorder - sleep habits; Problems falling asleep; Sleep hygiene

-Edinger JD, Leggett MK, Carney CE, Manber R. Psychological and behavioral treatments for insomnia II.
+Edinger JD, Leggett MK, Carney CE, Manber R. Psychological and behavioral treatments for insomnia II: implementation and specific populations.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 86.